+AREC, which was organized on September 18, 2014, is ACR's vehicle for developing renewable energy (RE) projects.
+AREC currently holds 100% equity interest in both Siayan and Bago.
 Siayan is a combined 8.8MW hydro power project and 29MWp solar power project located mainly in the Municipality of Siayan, Province of Zamboanga Del Norte and Municipality of Dumingag, Zamboanga del Norte, and is expected to augment power supply in the province of Zamboanga Del Norte once completed.
-Siayan's total project cost is estimated at Php 3.0 billion.
-Siayan is still under-development, and its construction is expected to commence in the 2nd half of 2024.
-Siayan is expected to begin its commercial operations in 2026.
+Siayan's total project cost is estimated at Php 3.3 billion and is still under-development.
+The Bago project is a 34.8 MW hydroelectric power project located in Negros Occidental.
+Bago's total project cost is estimated at Php 7.3 billion and is in the pre-development stage.
+Siayan and Bago are expected to begin its commercial operations in 2027.